Rogergonzalez21/node-js-REST-starter-files/README.md

 My own NodeJS + MongoDB REST starter files

 It has by default:
-- ES6
 - Express
 - MongoDB
 - Mongoose
 - Passport
-- Slugs
-- MD5
-- uuid
+- Body Parser
-- nodemailer
+- Express Validator
 - eslint with AirBnb config
 - Many more!